Irfan0163m/Irfan0163m/README.md

 **Main features:**

 * Image upload and validation
-* Classification into four condition categories
+* Classification into four poultry health condition categories
-* Confidence scores and class probabilities
+* Confidence scores and probability values for each class
 * Non-relevant image rejection
 * Classification history and dashboard summaries